L.J. Collier’s injury means the Seahawks could have to explore options at defensive end

 But Seattle also appears willing to use Penny there, as well, having talked about his receiving ability as a factor in taking him in the 2018 draft.
 He had 42 receptions in his final three seasons at San Diego State and also caught nine passes on 12 targets last year as a rookie including a 24-yarder against the Raiders.

 It may seem like everyone covering the Seahawks writes about rookie receiver DK Metcalf every day.

-But it’s simply hard not to as he seems to do something noteworthy every day.
+But it’s simply hard not to because he seems to do something noteworthy every day.

-On Tuesday, Metcalf had a touchdown from Russell Wilson in an early red zone drill, beating veteran Neiko Thorpe on a corner route.
+On Tuesday, Metcalf had a touchdown from Russell Wilson in an early red-zone drill, beating veteran Neiko Thorpe on a corner route.

 Then, during the final two-minute drill mentioned above, he teamed with Wilson on three catches on the final series.
-One was a crossing route when Metcalf found a hole in the middle of the defense before then taking a hit from cornerback Jeremy Boykins and falling somewhat awkwardly.
+One was a crossing route: Metcalf found a hole in the middle of the defense before taking a hit from cornerback Jeremy Boykins and falling somewhat awkwardly.

-Metcalf got up slowly and seemed to be grabbing at his shoulder.

-He sat out a play or two but then returned and immediately connected with Wilson on a fade route to convert a third down, slipping inside of corner Simeon Thomas.
+Metcalf got up slowly and seemed to be grabbing at his shoulder, sat out a play or two but returned and immediately connected with Wilson on a fade route to convert a third down, slipping inside of corner Simeon Thomas.

-Then he dived in traffic to catch another pass from Wilson, which set up a field goal by Jason Myers.
+Then he dived in traffic to catch another pass from Wilson, and got up to run the final 20 yards or so for a TD that ended the workout.

-It’s worth noting Metcalf was not with the first group of receivers when the session began —the starters were again Tyler Lockett, Jaron Brown and David Moore.
+It’s worth noting Metcalf was not with the first group of receivers when the session began — Tyler Lockett, Jaron Brown and David Moore were again the starters.

 But he rotated in quickly and made big plays.
 And whether he’s officially a starter or not, it’s more obvious by the day — if it hadn’t been already — just how much the Seahawks will rely on him this season.

-With all the excitement over the re-signing of Bobby Wagner and a veteran trio of Wagner, K.J.
-Wright and Mychal Kendricks that could be among the best in team history, as well as the arrival of rookies Cody Barton and Ben Burr-Kirven, Austin Calitro can be an easy guy to overlook.
+Austin Calitro can be an easy guy to overlook, especially with all the excitement over the Bobby Wagner re-signing, a veteran trio of Wagner, K.J.
+Wright and Mychal Kendricks that could be among the best in team history and the arrival of rookies Cody Barton and Ben Burr-Kirven.

 But Calitro shouldn’t be too easily dismissed when thinking about who is going to make the roster at linebacker.